samschott/maestral/README.md

 There are multiple topics that could use your help.
 Some of them are easy, such as adding new CLI commands, others require more experience, such as packaging for non-macOS platforms.
 Look out for issues marked with "good first issue" or "help wanted".
+Pull requests should be made against the develop branch.

 Revelant resources are: